Pinesolz/Border/README.md

-# WorldBorder
+# Border
-Old Border Upload
+Old Border Upload (This is from mid 2020)